Frequently Asked Questions

 Can I order a custom color?

-Sadly, no. We have to have our stains custom made by a large supplier and they do not offer the kids of small quantity needed for a single harp.
+Sadly, no. We have to have our stains custom made by a large supplier and they do not offer the kinds of small quantity needed for a single harp.
+However, keep an eye on our Discounted Harps & Limited Editions page.
+Every now and then our painter gets creative and makes limited edition colors.

 What is my harp Made of?